Cloud monitoring for high-performing applications

 Virtual network monitoring

 Virtual networks are software-defined networks that are a main component of cloud environments.
-They allow physically distant locations to operate on the same resources without using a VPN, and delegate the actual hardware set up and maintenance to the cloud vendor of choice.
+They allow physically distant locations to operate on the same resources without using a VPN, and to delegate the actual hardware set up and maintenance to the cloud vendor of choice.
 They are an emulation, in practice, but nonetheless vital for companies relying on cloud or hybrid infrastructures.
 Virtual network monitoring is the branch of cloud monitoring that is charged with keeping these networks healthy and efficient.

 Cloud database monitoring